tormoder/fit/README.md

 Protocol](http://www.thisisant.com/resources/fit).
 Fit is a "compact binary format designed for storing and sharing data from sport, fitness and health devices".
-Fit files are created by newer GPS enabled Garmin sport watches and cycling computers, such as the Forerunner/Edge/Fenix series. fit supports generating Go code for custom FIT product profiles.
+Fit files are created by newer GPS enabled Garmin sport watches and cycling computers, such as the Forerunner/Edge/Fenix series.

 **Current supported FIT SDK version:** 16.10

+### Features

+* Supports all FIT file types.
+* Accessors for dynamic fields.
+* Field components expansion.
+* Go code generation for custom FIT product profiles.

 ### Installation